 The conversation was now about how clean our river Ganga had become.
 Pacific ocean plastic waste has taken us back to our roots.
 Laughing and talking, we crossed a Cinderalla bridge.
 Finally, it was time to see some castles.
 Following the map, we came across many castles.
 The one that we loved most and what Keerthi loves most is near Minnewaterpark lake.
 The lake was surrounded by green grass and filled with swans.
 100m away, there stood an orange coloured castle, with pigeon windows on the grey coloured roof and tall conical towers!
 This is the first-ever castle we have seen that resembles the Disney castle to an extent!

-What are your thoughts on Bruges?
-Is it a mere tourist attraction or a well preserved pretty town?
+Would you make a plan to travel to Bruges after reading our post?
+Do you find it a mere tourist attraction or a well-preserved pretty town?
 Let us know in the comment section below.